betrusted-io/betrusted-io.github.io/README.md

 stands for Human-Computer Interaction.
 It's about making computers usable to every day people.

-People use a wide range of languages, and some are illiterate.
+People use a wide range of languages.
 Thus a key challenge for betrusted is striking a balance between best security practices and a native-language HCI: more features means more attack surfaces, while too few features renders the device too difficult to use.

-Therefore, correctly scoping the HCI aspect is critical. betrusted's HCI scope includes native-language text messaging support, as well as voice messaging for illiterate users.
+Therefore, correctly scoping the HCI aspect is critical.
+Betrusted's HCI scope includes native-language text messaging support, as well as voice messaging.

 * The [HCI rationale](/hci-rationale/) page explores the core HCI requirements.